swgee/swgee.github.io/_posts/2025-01-18-iosandroid.md

 3. Media: Handles graphics and audio rendering and processing
 4. Cocoa Touch: API to create native iOS apps by providing access to hardware and software features like user interface elements or the camera

 Because Apple controls the entire technology stack of their products, their update process is very streamlined.
 Since iOS 16.4.1, Apple also implemented [Rapid Security Responses](https://support.apple.com/en-us/102657) to quietly push critical bug fixes in between standard iOS updates.
 The full list of security updates for all Apple products can be seen on a single web page on the Apple website.

 {% include image.html url="/images/iosandroid/iosupdates.png" description="Beginning of the Apple security update list at time of writing<sup>7</sup>" percentage="80" %}

+#### Android Architecture

 The security update process for Android is not as simple.
 The platform is composed of several layers, each managed by different entities.